 We use the public goods “game” to observe subjects’ contributions to a public account that will be used to fund a development project that benefits them and their paired conflict community.
 The socially desirable behavior -- contributing to a public account -- is costly and so subjects must make a difficult trade-off between their own interests and the interests of the broader community.
 In this case, that broader community contains both members of their group and members of the group they are or were in conflict with.

 In our game, the fifty participating members from each community receive $5 as a reward for participating in ECPN.
-They are told that they can keep the money or contribute it to a pool for a collective good, and that we will match any contributions to the public pool.
+They are told that they can keep the money or contribute it to a public pool for a collective good, and that we will match any contributions to the public pool.
 Thus, though the socially desirable behavior is costly, it generates more overall good in the utilitarian sense than the selfish behavior.

 More contributions towards the community fund by full participants would show more than a psychological change in attitudes towards outgroup members; it shows that participants are willing to undertake a truly altruistic behavior for outgroup members and literally accept less money so that the outgroup receives a benefit. $5 is not an inconsequential amount of money in this area.
 According to our baseline survey, the average annual income in these communities is around $150 -- $5 amounts to almost three weeks of income.
 Willingness to contribute that money to a public fund that helps the outgroup demonstrates powerfully that the program has affected a significant change in intergroup relations.